knime/knime-cloud-azure/README.md

 The **PAYG** ARM template enables users to provide parameter values that affect the deployment.
 When using the template you will have an opportunity to provide values that match your deployment.
 The table below provides more information about the supported parameters.
 The **PAYG** template supports elastic scaling.
 The *minNumberOfInstances* and *maxNumberOfInstances* provide a range of the instance counts wanted in the VMSS.
-Likewise the *upperCpuPercentLimit* and *upperCpuPercentLimit* determine the upper and lower thresholds used for elastic scaling of KNIME Executors in the VMSS.
+Likewise the *upperCpuPercentLimit* and *lowerCpuPercentLimit* determine the upper and lower thresholds used for elastic scaling of KNIME Executors in the VMSS.

 | Parameter             | Description                                                                                         |